OVER AND OUT

 The name of the Rose.

-Above, two mugshots from today 1946 of Iva Toguri D’Aquino, who was one of many women who broadcast English-language radio from Tokyo during World War II.
-These broadcasts were aimed at Allied personnel in the Pacific, and the soldiers referred to all the women collectively as Tokyo Rose, despite whatever they actually called themselves on air.
+These two mugshots from today in 1946 show Iva Toguri D’Aquino, who was one of many women who broadcast English-language radio from Tokyo during World War II.
+The broadcasts were aimed at Allied personnel in the Pacific, and the soldiers referred to all the women collectively as Tokyo Rose, despite whatever they actually called themselves on air.
 D’Aquino called herself Orphan Ann, and her radio stints were limited to twenty-minute segments on Radio Tokyo.
 It wasn’t much time, but her low, raspy voice made an impression on listeners.
 What did she say?
 History.net answers that question by providing an example of a typical D’Aquino intro:

 Hello there, Enemies!
 How’s tricks?
 This is Ann of Radio Tokyo, and we’re just going to begin our regular program of music, news and the Zero Hour for our friends—I mean, our enemies!—in Australia and the South Pacific.
 So be on your guard, and mind the children don’t hear!
 All set?
 OK.
 Here’s the first blow at your morale—the Boston Pops playing ‘Strike Up the Band!’